Ask Kylie: How Can I Update My Almond Bathroom Fixtures?

 I’ve come across many almond tub surrounds in my day-to-day work and the first question I get asked is “I can’t afford to replace it, but how can I possibly make it look good…?”

 And for those of you with an almond bathroom, let me just say this…”I feel your pain.”
-In our last home, we had a bathroom with bone coloured fixtures and when we redecorated, the budget did not allow for updating it with white.
-However, our budget DID allow for 2 bottles of wine which helped me come to terms with the fact that we couldn’t afford to replace it.
+In our last home, we had a bathroom with bone coloured (tan) fixtures and when we redecorated, the budget did not allow for updating them.
+However, our budget DID allow for two bottles of wine which helped me come to terms with the fact that we couldn’t afford to replace them.

 So, I’ve come up with a list of the most common questions related to almond/bone bathroom fixtures with some straight-forward answers to help you update and modernize your space!